Fierce warriors, Druid priests, and intricate artwork are part of a mysterious yet enduring culture that got its start in European pre-history.

 Apart from the Druids, the Celts had a long tradition of seers, including the Bards and Vates.

-Vates were a class of diviners who interpreted omens and signs, such as the ﬂights of birds, and interpreted dreams.
-Unlike Bards and Druids, however. the Vales were selected according to inspiration, where qualiﬁcation could result from a particular revelation, illness, accident. or ordeal.
+Vates were a class of diviners who interpreted omens and signs, such as the ﬂights of birds, or dreams.
+Unlike Bards and Druids, however, the Vates were selected according to inspiration, where qualiﬁcation could result from a particular revelation, illness, accident. or ordeal.

 The mysterious Celts, with their affinity for ambiguity and non-narrative traditions, spoke through their artwork in a language based solely on motifs.

-The earliest evidence of Celtic craftwork comes from the burial grounds of the Hallstatt period (12-8centuries BC) and includes ornately decorated yokes and harness ﬁttings, pottery, and metalwork.
-Early designs showed horned animal ﬁgures and geometric designs, but design work from the La Tene period (ﬁfth century BC) showed a development toward a curvilinear ornamental style that would later characterize Celtic art.
+The earliest evidence of Celtic craftwork comes from the burial grounds of the Hallstatt period (12th -8th centuries BC) and includes ornately decorated yokes and harness ﬁttings, pottery, and metalwork.
+Early designs showed horned animal ﬁgures and geometric designs, but design work from the La Tene period (ﬁfth century BC) featured a curvilinear ornamental style that would later characterize Celtic art.

 Weaponry design was also renowned across Europe and into Asia.
 Sword hilts were designed in the shape of men or gods, spears were engraved with elaborate whirling patterns, and shields bore special protective images, such as horses and boars, all combining function with a symbolic or magical purpose.